 Howard joined with attorney Margaret Middleton to incorporate CVLC in 2009 with seed funding from the Yale Initiative for Public Interest Law.
 New Haven Legal Assistance Association (NHLAA), a local legal aid agency, served as the fiscal sponsor for the project.
 The mission of the organization was, and remains, to help veterans recovering from homelessness and serious mental illness overcome legal barriers to housing, healthcare and income.
 Although the co-founders were driven by the immediate needs of the local veterans they met at the Errera Center, they proved an unwitting vanguard in a national movement to serve the legal needs of veterans.

-1. Connecticut Veterans Legal Center (CVLC) has helped almost 1,000 veterans rebuild their lives by resolving legal barriers to recovery.
+1. Connecticut Veterans Legal Center (CVLC) has helped over 2,000 veterans rebuild their lives by resolving legal barriers to recovery.

-3. In 2013, CVLC and a partner organization in New York were awarded $700,000 by the Bristol-Myers Squibb Foundation for the first-ever study of the mental health and well-being of veterans who get legal help integrated into VA care.
+3. CVLC and a partner organization in New York have recently concluded a two-year research grant for $700,000 awarded by the Bristol-Myers Squibb Foundation.
+This is the first-ever study of the mental health and well-being of veterans who get legal help integrated into VA care.

-4. CVLC has built a database of over 500 volunteer attorneys, paralegals and law students committed to assisting veterans in need.
+4. CVLC has built a network of over 650 volunteer attorneys, paralegals and law students committed to assisting veterans in need.

-1. To serve as the national model for the integration of legal aid into the system of VA care for veterans.
+1. To serve as the national model for the integration of legal aid into the system of VA care for veterans and demonstrate the efficacy of this medical-legal partnership.

 2. To use technology to improve the experience and efficiency of volunteer lawyers serving veterans.
 Plans include online feedback and time tracking as well as online access to training and model documents.